magedeungaro/magedeungaro/README.md

 <img src="https://github.com/magedeungaro/magedeungaro.github.io/blob/60888b796677c64a60937ca7af230a73249f73a5/36Ja.gif" alt="Gandalf saying you shall not pass">
 </div>

-- 💎 I currently work as ruby developer and a Computer Science undergrad student
+- 💎 I currently work as ruby developer and a I'm a Computer Science undergrad student

 - 💖 I really love a good communication and I'm passionate about giving the right feedback and inspiring people